Dark sky at night, astronomers' delight

 "In a big city like London you'll see maybe a hundred stars on a clear night, on Exmoor you'll see thousands.
 On a meteor shower in a city you'll see two-three shooting stars an hour, but on Exmoor you'll see maybe may 50-60."

-Look out for a programme of activities in and around the Exmoor National Park.
+Look out for a programme of activities in and around the National Park as part of a nationwide Dark Sky programme this winter.